di-dc/danisaacs.net/src/content/blog/IISandDotNet.md

 description: Why IIS is locking your files and blocking your publish, and some things you can try to get past it.
 ---

-I just want to publish my dotnet code updates locally -- why won't IIS just let me do that?
+I just want to publish my dotnet code updates locally -- why won't IIS let me do that?

 ## Table of contents

 ## What's the issue?

-This will be a short one -- I mainly just wanted to document a question that I've had asked multiple times.
-If you're like me, you might still be running dotnet core sites (in my case, it's often [Foundation](https://github.com/episerver/foundation)) under IIS.
+This will be a short one -- I mainly just wanted to document a question that I've been asked multiple times.
+If you're like me, you might still be running ASP.NET Core sites (in my case, it's often [Foundation](https://github.com/episerver/foundation)) under IIS.
 You've probably encountered an issue where you made some code changes, and then got an error when you tried to publish:

 **TODO: ADD SAMPLE SCREENSHOT**